28-year-old Seekonk police officer killed in motorcycle crash

 Police responded to reports of a vehicle that had struck a telephone pole and found Taunton and the driver of the motorcycle unconscious in the roadway.

 The driver of the motorcycle, Daniel Glover, 44, of Easton, was pronounced dead at the scene, according to WCVB.
-Police said Taunton was taken to the hospital, where she was later pronounced dead.
+Police said DeForitis was taken to the hospital, where she was later pronounced dead.

 According to police, the driver of the other vehicle was transported to the hospital out of precaution.